dbanetto/uni/report/report.md

 The Basin Reserve flyover failed during the proposal phase of the project.
 It failed to meet the standards of a Notice of Requirement (NOR) of the resources it needs to complete the project.
 A Notice of Requirement is a process set out in the Resource Management Act that air marks the resources for the project, such as land, while a decision about the proposal is being made by authorities, such as the local council or the Environment Protection Agency (EPA) [@rma_nor].
+The Resource Management Act is set out to formalise the process of allocating natural and physical resources to promote the sustainable management these resources [@rma_act].
-In this case it was handled by the EPA since the Basin Flyover is classified to be of national significance since it is apart of the Wellington Northern Corridor project [@rma_nor][@basin_options_report].
+In this case it was handled by the EPA since the Basin Flyover is classified to be of national significance since it is a part of the Wellington Northern Corridor project [@rma_nor][@basin_options_report].
 The project failed the NOR due to a range of failings from not adequately mitigating impact on the amenity and heritage of the Basin Reserve area and having an unclear rational in choosing a flyover over the other options [@basin_options_report][@epa_report_judgement].